Beliefs and practices of the Church of Jesus Christ of Latter-day Saints: Melchizedek Priesthood

-Auxiliary organizations
+Organization

 Under the leadership of the priesthood hierarchy are five auxiliary organizations that fill various roles in the church: Relief Society, Young Men organization, Young Women organization, Primary, and Sunday School.

 The Relief Society is the church's women's organization.
 Founded in 1842 in Nauvoo, Illinois, and with the motto "Charity Never Faileth", the organization today includes more than 5.5 million women in over 170 countries.
 Every Latter-day Saint woman age 18 or older is a member of the Relief Society.

 The Young Men and Young Women organizations are composed of adolescents aged 12 to 18.
 Members often have an additional meeting during the week (referred to as Mutual), which can involve an activity, game, service project, or instruction.
 The young men and women may meet separately or take part in a combined activities.
-In the United States and Canada, the young men participate in Scouting, including efforts to earn the Boy Scouts religious award for church members, "On my Honor".
-Young men throughout the church also work toward earning the church's "Duty to God" award.
-Young women participate in a comparable program called Personal Progress.
-Both the young men and the young women are encouraged to live by the standards outlined in the church's "For the Strength of Youth" booklet.
+Young men and the young women are encouraged to live by the standards outlined in the church's "For the Strength of Youth" booklet.
+They have also participated in the church's newly created "Children and Youth Program" since the beginning of 2020.

 The Primary is an organization for children up to age 12, founded in 1878.
 It provides classes, music, and activities for children during the second hour of the Sunday meeting schedule.

-The LDS Sunday School organization provides classes for adolescents and adults during the second hour of the Sunday meeting schedule.
+The Sunday School organization provides classes for adolescents and adults during the second hour of the Sunday meeting schedule.
 It provides a variety of classes, including introductory classes for new members and nonmembers, and gospel doctrine classes for more experienced members.
 Adolescents are grouped into classes by age.